Closed-form solutions for VIX derivatives in a Legendre empirical model: Introduction

 where $\sigma_{t,T}$ is the stochastic volatility and ${W_t}$ is the standard $\mathbb{Q}$-Brownian motion.
 The square of the VIX index can be defined as

-For further information on the VIX, we refer the reader to Kwok\cite{guoyuquan}.
+For further information on the VIX, we refer the reader to \citet{guoyuquan}.

+With the growing importance of volatility trading, VIX derivatives have become increasingly important instruments for hedging and speculation. \citet{zhang2006vix} examine VIX futures contracts, proposing a stochastic variance model for VIX evolution and developing pricing expressions.
+Their empirical findings suggest that model calibration using recent data significantly improves pricing accuracy.
+Additionally, \citet{cheng2019vix} investigates the volatility premium embedded in VIX futures (the VIX premium), revealing a puzzling pattern where ex ante premiums fall or remain flat when risk measures increase, despite reliably predicting ex post returns to VIX futures.

 Many scholars have focused on research related to the stochastic volatility models (SVM).
-The Heston model\cite{Heston} is a well-known model that assumes volatility dynamics to be a Cox-Ingersoll-Ross (CIR) process, which guarantees positivity and the mean-reverting property.
-The Bergomi model for future variance is introduced in Bergomi\cite{Bergomi}.
+The Heston model introduced in \citet{Heston} is a well-known model that assumes volatility dynamics to be a Cox-Ingersoll-Ross (CIR) process, which guarantees positivity and the mean-reverting property.
+The Bergomi model for future variance is introduced in \citet{Bergomi}.
 Additionally, there has been significant research on joint models for SPX and VIX options.
-The 3/2 model is a new model designed to fit both markets, which was first studied in Heston\cite{Heston3to2} and has been analyzed by Baldeaux and Badran\cite{BB}, Drimus and Farkas\cite{DF}.
+The 3/2 model is a new model designed to fit both markets, which was first studied in \citet{Heston3to2} and has been analyzed by \citet{BB}, \citet{DF}.
 This model is a popular choice because it can reproduce the increasing right-hand implied-volatility skew in VIX options.